arpondark/FullStackAuth-system-springboot/Readme.md

 │                                        ┌─ Verify credentials    │
 │                                        │  (AuthenticationManager)
 │                                        │                        │
+│                                        ├─ Check if account     │
+│                                        │  is verified          │
+│                                        │  (MUST be verified!)  │
+│                                        │                        │
 │                                        ├─ Load user details    │
 │                                        │  (AppUserDetailsService)
 │                                        │                        │